JerBouma/StravaAnalysis/README.md

 please see [the official documentation by Strava](https://developers.strava.com/docs/getting-started/).

 ## Example
-When running the the `initilize_client` (or `data_aggregator`) function for the first time, it will ask if you wish to download the latest Chrome Driver.
+When running the `initilize_client` (or `data_aggregator`) function for the first time, it will ask if you wish to download the latest Chrome Driver.
 This is required to obtain the authentication key used to collect your data.
 For more info, have a look [here](https://chromedriver.chromium.org/getting-started).
 You can also provide your own Chrome Driver file by adding the path to the parameter `chrome_driver_path`.